Accelize/apyfal/docs/advanced_storage.rst

 Register extra storage services
 -------------------------------

-Cloud storage services use credentials to secure access and can't be accessed without them.
+Cloud storage services use a login and password to secure access and can’t be accessed without them.

-By default, storage services that are already configured as host will be automatically registered with same parameters.
+By default, storage services that are already configured as host are automatically registered with same parameters.

-But, if parameters are different or if the storage service don't have CSP host equivalent, the service needs to be registered before use.
+But, in other cases, these services need to be registered before use.
+Each storage needs a unique ``storage_type`` that will be used to register it and to access it with a URL.

-Each storage needs an unique ``storage_type`` that will be used to register it and as *scheme* to access to it with URL.
+This can be done using the ``apyfal.storage.register`` function or with the configuration file.

-This can be done using the ``apyfal.storage.register`` function or with configuration file.
+See :doc:`api_storage` for information on possible parameters for the targeted storage..

-See :doc:`api_storage` for information on possibles parameters of the targeted storage.
+The following examples show the registration of the ``my_storage`` storage type.

-Following examples shows the registration of ``my_storage`` storage type.
+This storage needs the following parameters to be
-This storage needs following parameters to be registered: ``client_id``, ``secret_id``.
+registered: ``client_id`` and ``secret_id``.

 With register function
 ~~~~~~~~~~~~~~~~~~~~~~

-The registration of ``my_storage`` storage is done like following.
+The registration of ``my_storage`` storage is performed as follows.

 .. code-block:: python